-- A cover document explaining in detail what type of value is being sought ("purpose") and how the appraisal is to be used ("function" or "assigned use").
+- A cover document explaining in detail what type of value is being sought ("objective") and how the appraisal is to be used ("intended use").

 - The methodology and resources relied upon, including market analysis and market(s) selected.

-- A complete and accurate description of the property written in such a manner that it can be identified without photos.
+- A complete and accurate description of the property written to industry standards.

 - The date(s) and location of inspection, and the effective date of value.

 - A statement by the appraiser that he or she has no financial interest in the property or that such interest is disclosed in the report.